malayh/k8s-iac-framework/README.md

 └── └── └── └── terragrunt.hcl   # Prod environment specific config
 ```
 ## `system` chart
-The `charts/system` chart is sets up essential system component like storage, ingress, cert-manager etc. It is expeted to install before any app chart. `cd` into the `charts/system` directory and run `just install` to install the system components.
+The `charts/system` chart is sets up essential system component like storage, ingress, cert-manager etc. It is expeted to be installed before any app chart. `cd` into the `charts/system` directory and run `just install` to install the system components.
 Extend this chart to add more system components as needed.

 ## `operators` chart
 The `charts/operators` chart is sets up operators for your cluster.
-It is expeted to install before any app that uses operators.
+It is expeted to be installed before any app that uses operators.
 The goal of this chart to centralize management of all the operators that a cluster needs. `cd` into the `charts/operators` directory and run `just install` to install the operators.

 ### How to add more operators
 * Add a dependency to the `Chart.yaml` file.
 Put condition so that you can exclude it from installation in you don't need it in a specific environment.